Abhinav-kodes/NearCare/README.md

 # NearCare
-A webapp to to book appointments of local doctor clinics
+A webapp to book appointments of local doctor clinics